 When bleeding is severe, it can be dramatic and distressing.
 If

-someone’s bleeding isn’t controlled quickly, they may develop shock
+someone’s bleeding isn’t controlled quickly, they may lose a lot of

 If someone’s bleeding from their mouth or nose, they may find it

-hard to breathe, so you should keep a close eye on them in case
+hard to breathe, so you should monitor them in case they

 With all open wounds, there’s a risk of infection, so wash your

 hands and use gloves (if you have any) to help prevent any

 to do if an adult is bleeding